GreenDoge-Network/greendoge-blockchain/README.md

 ![image](https://github.com/GreenDoge-Network/greendoge-blockchain/blob/96981368b3949a91b836e8c01dca3b3ba0207d50/greendoge.jpg)

 ## Migration plan
 Because of the suggestions of many people, We decided to migrate from [ChiaDoge](https://github.com/ChiaDoge/chiadoge-blockchain) to a more thoughtful [GreenDoge Blockchain](https://github.com/GreenDoge-Network/greendoge-blockchain).
 GreenDoge mainnet will be lauched only after fully preparing windows and ubuntu versions.
-And let the rewards obtained by ChiaDoge can be transferred to the GreenDoge mainnet.
+And let the rewards obtained by ChiaDoge can be transferred to the GreenDoge mainnet, the expected upper limit is 1,000 GreenDoge Coins.

 **GreenDoge** is a modern community-centric green cryptocurrency based on a proof-of-space-and-time consensus algorithm.
 It is a community-supported fork of the [Chia Network](https://github.com/Chia-Network/chia-blockchain) codebase.Cancel changes